jpartlow/kvm_automation_tooling/docs/notes.md

 First using the "dmacvicar/libvirt" provider, there's the basic problem that the libvirt_pool resource, which is a directory pool tied to a specific /var/lib/libvirt/images directory fails if the directory already exists.
+(Actually, I think it's not the existence of the physical directory, but rather a leftover libvirt pool configuration that's the problem. `virsh pool-list --all` will show even inactive pools, and `virsh pool-undefine <pool-name>` will remove it).
 Working around this requires a manual `terraform import` first.

 But if I ensure that the directory doesn't exist, then the provider creates it and the domain file, but with root:root 711 permissions that then can't be